-As part of Westminster’s commitment to develop new models of teaching and learning, several interdisciplinary learning communities have been designed for first-year students.
-These interdisciplinary courses are designed to help students:
+All new first-year students are required to enroll in a Learning Community.
+These interdisciplinary learning experiences are part of Westminster’s commitment to develop new models of teaching and learning.
+These interdisciplinary experiences are designed to help students:

 - Develop critical, analytical, writing and presentation skills, and

 - Establish strong relationships with other students and with faculty, and

 - Transition to Westminster.

 Learning communities at Westminster link two classes together with a common theme.
 Typically, at least one of the classes also fulfills a WCore requirement.
 Sometimes, a course is paired with an INTR course which is a course designed for first-year students as a seminar class that focuses on issues of college life.